The /etc/hosts, /etc/resolv.conf, and /etc/nsswitch.conf Files

 Which format will you use on the browser to access Google's website?

 Most of us will use the name (google.com) rather than the IPv4 and IPv6 formats.
-It is more convenient and easier to use, speak and type.
-But there is a problem, computers never use names to access any resources available on the network.
+It is more convenient and easy to remember and use.
+Computers never use names to access any resources available on the network.

 - Using the Hosts files